jiannaiwei/HostsX/Readme.txt

 #                                                          #
 # This is probably the best Hosts file you used            #
 #                                                          #
-# Support for Win/Mac/UNIX/Java/Symbian/iPhone OS/Android  #
+# Support for Win/Mac/UNIX/Java/Symbian/iPhone OS          #
+#             Palm Pre/Android                             #
 # *********************************************************#
 # This work is licensed under the Creative Commons         #
 # Attribution-NonCommercial-ShareAlike License.            #